MacDue/Mank-Spec/spec/types.md

 An enum (from enumeration) is a collection of named members which may be used as constants within a program (e.g. each member could be a state).

 Optionally each member can be associated with tuple or pod-like data to form a tagged union.
-The data can then be extracted when matched against in [swtich expression](#switch-expressions).
+The data can then be extracted when matched against in a [switch expression](#switch-expressions).

 Enums are [declared](#enum-declarations) at the top level of a module and then referred to by name in the rest of the program.